AutoVerse-ai/Verse-library/README.txt

 7. To reproduce Fig. 9 in Appendix,
     Left: Run command
         python3 demo/tacas2023/exp6/exp6_neureach.py p
     Verse will automatically open a browser window to show the resulting plot.
+Note that due to the randomization in NeuReach's algorithm, the generated figure can be slightly different from the one included in the paper.

     Right: Run command
         python3 demo/tacas2023/exp6/exp6_dryvr.py p